reigndeity/Gourmet-Panda/README.md

 - Programmer
 - Game Producer
 - Game Design
+- UI and Tile Artist

 In this project, I did most of the coding and half of the game design document.
+It's worth noting that I also drew for the first time because I usually don't lol.